mozilla/learning-networks/clubs/learning-platform-women/content.md

-#Developing an Online Learning Platform for Women and Girls - 2016 Case Study
+#Case Study: Developing an Online Learning Platform for Women and Girls

 *This report is a collaboration of data and findings by Mozilla and the team at Every1Mobile who were leaders behind the development, curation and analysis of the online platform.*